v00d00-B/Python-Practice/README.md

-# This Python-Practice repository is a collection of various python practice exercises I completed from "Automate the Boring Stuff with Python" by Al Sweigart.
+# This Python-Practice repository is a collection of various python practice exercises I am working on or have completed while learning Python.